AAHOM/UILDOC/docs/components/donorwall.md

 **NOTE about Anonymous**

 Anonymous donors are identified by setting the **name** to "**Anonymous**".
-All Anonymous donors withing a group will be totaled up and presented as a single donor entry with the total number of donors indicated in parentheses.
+All Anonymous donors within a group will be totaled up and presented as a single donor entry with the total number of donors indicated in parentheses.

 ...
 Anonymous (3)